This tutorial example shows how to specify LMI systems at the command line using the LMI Lab tools.

 of the matrix variable on these decision variables (see the

 After declaring the matrix variables with

-term content of each LMI.
-Recall that LMI terms fall into three categories:
+specifying the term content of each LMI.
+Recall that LMI terms fall into three

 The constant terms, i.e., fixed matrices like I in the left side of the LMI S > I.